-Studies have shown how the environment and physical activity, can influence ADHD in a positive direction and prevent its negative effects.
+Studies have shown how environment and physical activity, can influence ADHD in a positive direction and prevent its negative effects.
 Most ADHD studies focus on the problems the individual has developed due to the disorder.
 Less focus has been on how ADHD can be used to advantage for the individual, with this cognitive profile, in leisure time and at school or work.
-ADHD symptoms are part of a spectrum, which ranges from hyperactivity/impulsivityto attentional difficulties, and genetic studies have proposed that ADHD should be regarded as a set of behavioral traits that are also present in the general population but in a less extreme way.
-In addition to the core symptoms of inattention and hyperactivity one of the main deficits in ADHD, is "selective attention," i.e., selecting a target item while attenuating irrelevant stimuli in the presence of conflicting, distracting information. extreme form of attention or "hyper focusing" is however, not discussed in current conceptions of ADHD symptoms.
+ADHD symptoms are part of a spectrum, which ranges from hyperactivity/ impulsivity to attentional difficulties, and genetic studies have proposed that ADHD should be regarded as a set of behavioral traits that are also present in the general population but in a less extreme way.
+In addition to the core symptoms of inattention and hyperactivity one of the main deficits in ADHD, is "selective attention," i.e., selecting a target item while attenuating irrelevant stimuli in the presence of conflicting, distracting information.
+This extreme form of attention or "hyper focusing" is however, not discussed in current conceptions of ADHD symptoms.
 Rather the emphasis is on problems involving symptoms like inattention.
-Hyper focusing is most likely to occur in situations where the individual is goal-oriented and receives immediate feedback from the activity in progress, i.e., the individual finds the activity stimulating and shuts out irrelevant information.
+Hyper focusing is most likely to occur in situations where the individual research needs to further investigate is goal-oriented and receives immediate potential benefits of the cognitive feedback from the activity in progress, profile in athletes and how they handle i.e., the individual finds the activity different contexts including sport and stimulating and shuts out irrelevant information.